Kexiii/pytorch-hymenoptera/README.md

 * Train and test

 # Example
-* Train the model, if you use the hymenoptera example and default model settings(including seed in config.json), you will get 94.118% val accuracy
+* Train the model, if you use the default model settings(including seed in config.json), you will get 94.118% val accuracy
 ```
 python train.py
 ```